Prakash Bahadur Deuba

-Prakash Bahadur Deuba (प्रकाश बहादुर देउवा) is a Nepali politician and the current provincial assembly member from Kailali constituency No. 5 (B) and currently serving as the Minister for Physical Infrastructure of Sudur Paschim Province He is member of Nepali Congress.
+Prakash Bahadur Deuba (प्रकाश बहादुर देउवा) is a Nepali politician and the current provincial assembly member from Kailali constituency No. 5 (B) and who had served as the Minister for Physical Infrastructure Development of Sudur Paschim Province He is member of Nepali Congress.

 Early life and career

 Deuba was born on September 13, 1970, in Krishnapur, Kanchanpur of Far Western Province.
 Deuba was raised in a politically engaged household and his elder uncle, Sher Bahadur Deuba remains a former Nepali prime minister and a well-respected figure in the Far West.
 Deuba had a strong interest in politics as a result of his father's political activity, and while attending Tribhuvan University in Kathmandu, Nepal he started his political career on campus.